-A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million, money the Patz family has not received.
+A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million – money the Patz family has never received.

 Though Ramos was at the center of investigations for years, he has never been charged.
 He served a 20-year prison sentence in Pennsylvania for molesting another boy and was set to be released in 2012.

-He was immediately rearrested upon leaving jail in 2012 on charges of failing to register as a sex offender, The Associated Press reported.
+He was reportedly immediately rearrested upon exiting jail in 2012 on failure to register as a sex offender.

 Since their young son’s disappearance, the Patzes have worked to keep the case alive and to create awareness of missing children in the United States.

 In the early 1980s, Etan’s photo appeared on milk cartons across the country, and news media focused on the search for him and other missing children.

 The number of children who are kidnapped and killed has remained steady – it has always been a relatively small number – but awareness of the cases has skyrocketed, experts said.